Unnidathil Ennai Koduthen

 Unnidathil Ennai Koduthen is a 1998 Indian Tamil-language romantic drama film written and directed by Vikraman.
 The film stars Karthik and Roja, with Ajith Kumar in a guest appearance.
 Ramesh Khanna, Moulee, Sathyapriya, Fathima Babu, and Madhan Bob play other supporting roles.
 It was Karthik's 100th film.

 Unnidathil Ennai Koduthen was released on 15 August 1998.
-It was a huge commercial success and ran for over 250 days at the box office.
+It was a huge commercial success and ran for over 250 days at the Tamil Nadu box office.
 The film was remade in Telugu as Raja, in Kannada as Kanasugara, in Bengali as Shakal Sandhya and in Odia as Mo Duniya Tu Hi Tu.

 Plot

 Selvam and his friend Bhaskar are petty thieves, who live their lives by stealing stuff from people.
-One day, they are assigned a job to steal a Ganesh Idol from the temple, for a man who had just moved into a new house, citing prosperity as a reason.
+One day, they are assigned a job to steal a Ganesh idol from the temple, for a man who had just moved into a new house, citing prosperity as a reason.
 The friends succeed in stealing the idol but are spotted by the people who start chasing them.
 They hide in a house and encounter Radha.
-Radha is a maid in the house and is looking after the owners' three children while the adults are away on pilgrimage tour.
-Radha and the kids lock the two of them in a room and order them to do stuff for three days.
-Radha, while spending time alone in the house with the guys, realise that they are not bad after all and develops a soft corner for Selvam and he in return, falls for her.
+Radha is a maid in the house and is looking after the owners' three children while the adults are away on a pilgrimage.
+Radha and the kids secretly lock the two of them in a room and order them to do chores for three days.
+Radha, while spending time alone in the house with the guys, realizes that they are not bad after all and develops a soft corner for Selvam and he in return, falls for her.
 The guys are released after three days, the day the owners are to return.

 Bhaskar steals Radha's handbag which contains her diary.
 Selvam reads the diary and finds out that Radha is the illegitimate daughter of Vishwanathan.
 After her mother's death, Radha meets her father who accepts her as his daughter but has to bring her into the house as a maid.
-Vishwanathan's second wife and her sister take an instant dislike for Radha.
-They treat her with utter disgust and blame her for the tiniest of the things.
-Vishwanathan plans to arrange the marriage between Sanjay, his brother-in-law and Radha.
-But Sanjay says that he doesn’t know if Radha has the qualities to become his wife and said that he would have to think about it and asks for three months time.
+Vishwanathan's wife and her younger sister take an instant dislike to Radha.
+They treat her with utter disgust and blame her for the tiniest things.
+Vishwanathan plans to arrange the marriage between Sanjay, his brother-in-law, and Radha.
+But Sanjay says that although he likes her, he doesn't know if she has the qualities to become his wife and that he would have to think about it and asks for three months time.
 Radha waits for his reply.
-Selvam, after reading her diary, feels pity on her and tries to change his ways by working responsibly after Radha's advice.
+Selvam, after reading her diary, feels pity for her and tries to change his ways by working responsibly after Radha's advice.
 He also hides his feelings for her.